nodered/Mycroft-Battery-Powered-Satellite/README.md

 ### This configuration works if you are using the I2S microphone as your only microphone

-#### Help needed for using this setup as a second microphone using 2-mic-pulseaudio.setup.sh
+#### Help needed for setting up a second microphone using 2-mic-pulseaudio.setup.sh

 1. Create Ramdisk - Needed for Raspberry Pi